rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 In contrast, a pragmatist's primary interest is in accomplishing the tasks at hand.
 Pragmatists will experiment and go empirical to get there.
 “When the going gets tough, the tough get empirical.”
 Real world complexity is rarely fully amenable to formal reasoning.
 Unfortunately pragmatists take a stronger stance on this, a pragmatist may think that formal reasoning is never useful.

 I need to emphasize that what I am presenting is an oversimplification.
 People are complex and cannot be easily labeled.
 In particular, data scientists, statisticians, programmers interested in probabilistic computing models have a lot of formal training but probably will develop a more empirical attitude towards programming.
-I am continuing with my oversimplification because, I think, it explains some of the discourse.
+The attitude towards programming is shaped by many factors (e.g. work experiences, types of programming projects).
+Theoretical vs pragmatic mindset is IMO an important factor, a good first approximation.

 Pragmatists will say "it works because we tested it".
 Theorists will say "it is correct by design" (or closer to Dijkstra: "we tested it and we know it does not work"[^dijkstra]).
 Pragmatist will say "this abstraction is too complicated to use because it is too theoretical".
 Theorists will say "this abstraction is too complicated because it lacks theoretical backing".
 The 2 groups may find it difficult to communicate "this is nice" and "this is terrible" have a very different context when spoken by a pragmatist and a theorist.

 [^dijkstra]: IMO, some experience with the formal is needed to better understand limitations of empirical.
 "Program testing can be used to show the presence of bugs, but never to show their absence!" is a projection of that understanding onto programming.

 Pragmatists want the tools to be mainstream and popular to pass their test of practical usefulness.
 Pragmatists will select tools that provide good ability to observe how the code runs.
 To a pragmatist reasoning about code often means studying its execution flow.